julian-perge/SigilADay/README.md

 # SigilADay
-Collection of custom sigils added to daily by Cyantist.
+Collection of custom sigils added to daily by Julian Perge.

-## Sigils so far (Day 8)
+## Sigils so far (Day 1)
-- BloodGuzzler: When a creature bearing this sigil deals damage, it gains 1 Health for each damage dealt.
-- Leech: When a creature bearing this sigil deals damage, it heals 1 Health for each damage dealt.
-- Regen 1: This creature will heal 1 Health at the end of it's owner's turn.
-- Regen 2: This creature will heal 2 Health at the end of it's owner's turn.
-- Regen 3: This creature will heal 3 Health at the end of it's owner's turn.
-- Regen: This creature will heal to full Health at the end of it's owner's turn.
+- Excavator: When played, remove all Terrain cards on your side of the field.
+For each card removed, place a Squirrel in your hand.
+- Nest: When attacked, this creature will tutor for a card from a specific set of cards that is not your main deck.
-- Poisonous: When this creature perishes, it will kill the creature that killed it.
+- Split: When played, this creature will create a copy of itself in an open space on your side of the field.

-- Thick Shell: When this creature is attacked, it will take one less damage.
-- Bonepicker - When this creature kills a creature, you gain one bone.
-- Nutritious - A creature gains 1 power and 2 health when summoned using a creature with this sigil as a sacrifice.
-- Transient - A creature with this sigil will return to your hand at the end of the turn.
-- Silence (WIP) - Creatures opposing a creature with this sigil have all their sigils silenced.
+# MAYBE IN THE FUTURE I'LL SET THIS UP
 ## Suggest an idea
 [Suggest](https://forms.gle/2GtJP16gB6kUbrJg8)